 Material Misstatement Assessments for Fuel Pathways and Quarterly Fuel Transactions.
 Assessments of material misstatement are conducted separately on each calculated operational CI value and each quarterly fuel transaction quantity per FPC (expressed in units from the applicable sections of this subarticle).
 Material misstatement assessments are not conducted for quarterly review.

 Operational CI.
-In assessing whether a fuel pathway application or fuel pathway report contains a material misstatement, as defined in section 95481(a), the verification team must populate a controlled version of the Simplified CI Calculator for Tier 1 pathways, or CARB-approved CA-GREET3.0 for Tier 2 pathways, and determine whether any reported operational CI value contains a material misstatement using the following equations for relative error threshold and absolute error threshold.
+In assessing whether a fuel pathway application or fuel pathway report contains a material misstatement, as defined in section 95481(a), the verification team must populate a controlled version of the Tier 1 CI Calculator for Tier 1 pathways, or CARB-approved CA-GREET4.0 for Tier 2 pathways, and determine whether any reported operational CI value contains a material misstatement using the following equations for relative error threshold and absolute error threshold.

 The following calculations of relative error threshold, absolute error threshold, and percent error must be included in the final verification report pursuant to section 95501(c)(3)(A)8.